 - Once benefits begin, you will be automatically be submitted for subsequent classes unless you send a notice to firstname.lastname@example.org NOT to submit certain classes or terms.

 - The VA requires that all post 911 chapter 33 students receiving a housing allowance MUST verify their enrollment monthly with the VA.
 You should receive texts and emails to confirm your attendance each month.

 - The VA will pay a maximum for those 100% eligible for the post 911 chapter 33 of no more than $26,381.37 (fall 2022 through summer 2023*).

 *This amount renews and increases slightly each school year (fall) as long as you still have months of eligibility.
 Please note that you are responsible for tuition amounts that exceed this, unless you are eligible for the yellow ribbon program.
 Students who are eligible at less than 100% are always responsible for a portion of each class themselves and should contact our financial aid office and business office regarding loans, aid and payments.

 Will pay up to an additional $16,000 ($8,000 each maximum from the VA and Marian University) beyond the $26,381.37 to students who exceed the yearly maximum the VA will pay AND and are eligible for Yellow Ribbon.

 To receive benefits under the Yellow Ribbon Program, you must:

 - Be 100% eligible for the maximum benefit rate under the Post-9/11 GI Bill.

-- Be a traditional undergraduate student seeking your first degree at Marian.
+- Be a traditional undergraduate student seeking an associate or first bachelor degree at Marian.
 (Second bachelor degree, graduates students, non-degree and MAP online students are not eligible for yellow ribbon).